s-amberg/cpla/week06/README.md

 **Note:** You also need to disable the inital `consume` implementation in case the argument has integral or floating type.

 Try to apply SFINAE in the three different spots you have seen in the lecture.

+### 2c) Use Named Type Constraints

+After you have done it the tedious way with `std::enable_if`-SFINAE, enjoy the concenience of C++20.
+Try to solve the exercise by using named type constraints in the template parameter list.

+### 2d) Terse Syntax / Abbreviated Function Templates

+Solve the task now with the constrained terse syntax.

+## 3 Reduce Ambiguity

+In the lecture we have talked about overloading based on type constraints.
+You have already done this in the previous task.
+However, you did not encounter ambiguities.
+In the exercise template of this task the output operator for `Date` would introduce such an ambiguity.
+Can you resolve this by constraining the `print(Printable auto const&)` overload more?
+It should not be selected when the type features an output operator (<<).